okcoders/ok-coders-january-2017-front-end/06-javascript-functions/06-01-functions.md

 In this case "hello" is used instead of "willkommen" in the `sayHelloTo` function.
 It is acceptable to define the same variable in more than one scope, for example globally and locally.
 The rule is that local scope always has priority over global scope.
 We say that the locally declared variable `greeting` *masks* or *hides* the global variable with the same name.

-The same goes for paramater names.
-A paramater has precedence over a global variable with the same name.
+The same goes for parameter names.
+A parameter has precedence over a global variable with the same name.

 Moreover, you could use the global variable `greeting` somewhere else and it would still have the same value of "willkommen":